Home » Buddhist Studies » Buddhist Studies » Buddhist Studies for Schools: Guidelines for Teachers

 2.2 Secondary level – eight units

 Buddhist Studies for Secondary Students (age 12 to 18 years) contains the fundamental teachings of Buddhism and expands on the material covered in Buddhist Studies for Primary Students.
-All teachers are encouraged to select material from these units for additional Dharma instruction of younger children.
+All teachers are encouraged to pick material from these units for additional Dharma instruction of younger children.

 Each of the eight units is structured around a lesson sheet which includes some or all of the following: